 The eventful year of 2017 is at the brink of extinction.
-In two months, we won’t have the constant four digit attached to our dates, nor will we have the moment that we have long crossed.
+In two months, we won’t have the constant four-digit attached to our dates, nor will we have the moment that we have long crossed.
 Looking back, what will remain with us the trendiest of the trends that stuck by on the vast portal of digital marketing and will continue to inspire us in all our strategies.

 Digital Marketing is constantly evolving.
 We have travelled a long journey from Yahoo to YouTube, and we will continue to do so in future.
-The year started abuzz with the predictions of digital marketing’s demise high in market.
+The year started abuzz with the predictions of digital marketing’s demise high in the market.
 However, from social media to search engines, they all saw a rise in its users.
 Enumerated in today’s blogs are the trends that had us shook in the year 2017.

-Also the predictions that were made earlier this year, very well stood true with the increased application of big data in the marketing funnel.
+Also, the predictions that were made earlier this year, very well stood true with the increased application of big data in the marketing funnel.

 Search Engine Optimization